pjhnocegood/fheSigWallet/README.md

 ### License
 This project is licensed under the MIT License.

-### Contact
-For any inquiries or support, please contact project@example.com.

 Thank you for choosing the FHE-Based MultiSig Wallet Application!
 We hope you find it useful and secure for your transaction needs.